Does the sangha meet every Thursday evening?

 No. People are welcome to bring their cushions, zafus and zabutons to sit on the floor.
 Other people prefer to sit on a chair.
 Many chairs as well as thin cushions are available.
 The important thing to remember is to be comfortable yet alert.

-The evening is casual and easy to following.
-It consists of several parts–Welcome, Sit, Walk, Sit, Read/Listen, Talk, Tea.
+The evening consists of several parts–Welcome, Sit, Walk, Sit, Read/Listen, Talk, Tea.
 More specifically, after everybody is welcomed, we sit silently for 20-25 minutes.
 This is followed by 7-10 minutes of walking meditation and then another 20-25 silent sit.
-The next part changes from week to week and may include a dharma talk or reading, chanting, a recitation, etc. Usually we then set aside several minutes when people can share their experiences.
-The evening wraps up with a mindful tea practice.
+The next part changes from week to week and may include a dharma talk or reading, chanting, a recitation, etc. Usually we then set aside several minutes when people can share their experiences with dharma sharing.

 What is the meaning of the bell ringing and bowing?